MGProduction/Sample-Games/NewG@me/3.3DGame/README.md

 Z@xxonClone
 ====
 This project shows how to build a simple multiplatform game (a simple 3D game - vaguely inspired by Zaxxon) - using openGL and openAL.
-CodeBlocks and VS2008 solutions are provided
+CodeBlocks (Win32&Linux) and VS2008 solutions are provided.
+You'll find XCode projects for iOS&OSX plus Eclipse project for Android.

 Slides for this lesson (in Italian language) are available here: http://slides.com/marcogiorgini/a-simple-3d-game#/